 There are a variety of over-the-counter whitening solutions available in your local pharmacy.
 The majority of them include a whitening chemical like carbamide peroxide or hydrogen peroxide, which polishes the enamel’s surface.
 These chemicals can be found in a variety of gels, whitening toothpaste, strips, or trays.
 Over-the-counter purchases allow you to use them in the comfort of your own home.
 If used on a regular basis over time, you should be able to lighten your teeth by a few shades.

 Your dentist may give you an in-office whitening treatment if you want more extreme results with respect to the color of your teeth.
 A bleaching agent that is stronger than what you can get at stores will be applied by the dentist.
 They’ll keep track of the color of your teeth until you’re satisfied with them.
 In some cases, a single session offers the desired effects.
 Your dentist can advise you on the best course of action for your situation.
-He or she will educate you on how to bleach your teeth in the safest manner possible.
+He or she will educate you on how to whiten a crown tooth in the safest manner possible.

 Is it possible to whiten a tooth crown?